dspacejs/dspacejs/README.md

 ## Current work

-My primary project is [Dreamflow](https://dreamflow.co), which is basically my life mission.
+My primary project is [Dreamflow](https://dreamflow.co), which is basically my life mission. [cli-esp-trainer](https://github.com/dspacejs/cli-esp-trainer) is a similar project that's going to be interlinked with it.
 Besides freelancing, most of my time is spent on that.

 There's also a bunch of open-source projects I'd like to build but currently don't have the time for.
 If you'd like to help and have a similar skillset, see my pinned repositories.